casualshammy/LibRedDropdown/README.md

 <br /><a name="buttondesc" /><br />
 ## > Button
 ![buttor.gif](docs/button.gif)
 Just a button.
+But with optional independent checkbox inside it.
 Has sharper edges than Blizzard's one!
 ### Constructor
 ``` lua
 local button = libRedDropdown.CreateButton();